That delicate satin-draped frame

 As it clung to her thigh

 How I started to cry

-For I wished to be dressed just the same!"
+'Cause I wanted to be dressed just the same"

 Tropes about characters and their clothing choices: